ooni/ooni.org/content/about/supporters/index.md

 * Donate 50+ EUR per month

 #### Benefit
-* Listed on our website as text
+* Listed as a supporter with text

 # Funders
 Our work would not be possible without the support of our funders.
 Here you will